 DR M.A.
 ANSARY / SCIENCE PHOTO LIBRARY DR M.A.
 ANSARY / SCIENCE PHOTO LIBRARY

-Hookworm infection.
-Raised area in a child's ankle caused by burrowing larvae of the dog hookworm (Ancylostoma sp.).
+Cutaneous larva migrans.
+Raised area in a patient's back caused by burrowing larvae of the dog hookworm (Ancylostoma sp.).
 This tropical parasite normally infects dogs.
 The worm's eggs hatch in dog faeces, releasing larvae into the soil.
-The larvae can penetrate unbroken skin when it comes into contact with the ground, for example a dog's paw or a human foot.
+The larvae can penetrate unbroken skin when it comes into contact with the ground, for example a dog's paw or a human's foot.
 The larvae can survive for several months in humans, although they are not the natural host.
 The larvae burrow around under the surface of the skin, causing a severe localized allergic reaction known as creeping eruption.
-The infection can be treated with anthelmintic drugs.
+The infection can be treated by anthelmintic drugs.